 Go west towards Idaho and add 1,000 feet.

 South facing lowers elevation by 100 to 200 feet.

 North facing raises elevation by 100 to 200 feet.

 Spring itself seems to have at least a two week swing.
 Try going to the same spot every year at the same time and log your findings.
 Morels like moisture and warmth (usually at least 50 degrees).
 Both of these things are needed to kick a burn into high production.

 There it is.

 What do you think?
 Please comment below and share your own tips for a successful morel hunt!
-Check out our CA, OR, WA & ID morel burn maps if you are so inclined.
+Check out our Morel Burn Maps for 11 Western States if you are so inclined.